 INTRODUCTION TO THE PROJECT-BASED VOUCHER PROGRAM

-Project basing gives developers a guarantee of a future source of stable income for a development, which can be integral to the financing package that makes constructing or rehabilitating affordable housing possible.
-Combining PBVs with tax credits and other funding allows properties to rent units at deeply affordable rates to low-income tenants, while still providing market-rate revenue to the owner, thus ensuring these properties and their surrounding neighborhoods are maintained well for generations to come.
+Project-basing gives affordable housing developers a guarantee of a future source of stable income for a project, which can be integral to the financing package that makes constructing or rehabilitating affordable housing possible.
+Combining PBVs with Low-Income Housing Tax Credits and other funding allows the property to rent units at deeply affordable rates to low-income tenants, while still providing market-rate revenue to the owner.
+This combination ensures that these properties and their surrounding neighborhoods are maintained well for generations to come.
 The commitment of PBVs is a vital part of affordable housing financing.

 How Families Benefit from Project Based Vouchers

-Better Access to Good Neighborhoods.
-Since the PBV program promotes construction of affordable housing in high opportunity low poverty neighborhoods, increasing the PBV cap allows more low-income households, often including children, to benefit from good neighborhoods that are likely to have better schools, parks, healthcare, jobs, transportation, and other assets that improve outcomes for low-income families.
+Better Access to High-Opportunity Neighborhoods.
+Since the PBV program promotes construction of affordable housing in high-opportunity, low-poverty neighborhoods, properties with PBVs allow more low-income households, often including children, to benefit from amenity-rich neighborhoods that are likely to have strong access to schools, parks, healthcare, jobs, transportation, and other assets that improve life outcomes.

 FOR OWNER/DEVELOPERS INTERESTED IN APPLYING FOR PROJECT-BASED VOUCHERS

-The Housing Authority of the County of Santa Cruz (“HACSC”) has published a FY 2022-2023 Request for Proposals for project-based vouchers (“PBV”) under the Section 8 Housing Choice Voucher Program (HCV) and is currently accepting applications from property owners and developers.
+HACSC has published a Request for Proposals (RFP) for PBVs and is currently accepting applications from property owners and developers.

-Proposals for project-based vouchers may be submitted at any time during the year.
-All proposals will be scored against the written criteria established in the most recent RFP.
+Proposals for PBVs may be submitted at any time during the year.
+All proposals will be scored against the written criteria established by the HACSC Board of Commissioners and posted on the HACSC webpage.

 Click this link for HACSC’s Project-Based Voucher Request for Proposals webpage.